ibm-cloud-docs/power-iaas/removing-network-interface.md

 3. Use the `cfgmgr` command to reconfigure the device.

 ## Adding a network interface to an AIX VM
-{: add-nic}
+{: #add-nic}

-1. To add a *en0* network interface and point it to the new internal IP address (as shown on the IBM console), you can use `smitty mktcpip`.
+To add a *en0* network interface and point it to the new internal IP address (as shown on the IBM console), you can use `smitty mktcpip`.
 You can also use the AIX command line to perform the same task by entering the following command (replacing the values with your own).
 For more information, see the [mktcpip command](https://www.ibm.com/support/knowledgecenter/en/ssw_aix_72/m_commands/mktcpip.html){: new_window}{: external}.

+If you'd like to manipulate domain name server (DNS) entries for local resolver routines in the system configuration database, see the [namerslv command](https://www.ibm.com/support/knowledgecenter/ssw_aix_72/n_commands/namerslv.html){: new_window}{: external}.
+{: note}

 ```
 /usr/sbin/mktcpip -h power-systems-virtual-instance -a 192.168.103.12 -m 255.255.255.240 -i en0 -t N/A -g 192.168.103.1 -D 0.0.0.0